qonceptual/QwikHttp/README.md

 - Bool: True if the request was successful
 - NSNumber
 - NSData
 - Arrays: These are supported via using the type of the array contents and calling the array completion handler as described below.
+Types supporting Arrays by default are Strings, Dictionaries and QwikJson Objects
 - For complex types, extend QwikJson to easily convert between dictionaries and complex objects and arrays ( see more below)

 #### Typed Result Handlers